 Math and the Arts, including the mathematics of the Alhambra

-Robertson teaches college-level mathematics courses with a focus on general education (GE).
-She has particular success with real-life contexts and collaborative learning projects in her teaching.
+Robertson taught college-level mathematics courses with a focus on general education (GE).
+She had particular success with real-life contexts and collaborative learning projects in her teaching.
 For example, she worked with colleagues in the math department to design a “Mathematics from a Cultural Perspective” course based on a modular approach.
 The project was awarded a 2004 grant from the Connecticut College Center for Teaching & Learning.
 This ethnomath course led to the development of her first year seminar, “Fractals, Chaos and Culture,” in 2006.